-Last year, 21 million tourists visited Canada.
+In 2019, 21 million tourists visited Canada.
 That’s a record-breaking amount of people from other countries entering various different entry points all throughout the country, with tourists from China, France, and Mexico being the most common.
+Although those numbers dramatically dropped during the Covid 19 pandemic, the Great White North is starting to see those numbers increase again, especially with restrictions slowly beginning to lift.

 Did all of these tourists need to apply for a Canada tourist visa before entering the country?
 Good question!